blockchaindefi/hex/README.md

 * hex_percentage_growth - Calculates how much X amount increases in Y days, and other options

-* hex_get_percentage_growth.sh - A script that call hex_percentage_growth, but download and set the total and locked options
+* hex_get_percentage_growth.sh - A script that call hex_percentage_growth, but downloads and set the total and locked options

 ### What is Hex